pan-training/pan-training.github.io/docs/docker.md

         http://29d5bca97b1d:8888/?token=8a93c688b03a17b597035daaf9d6b134e1465b04afafd717
      or http://127.0.0.1:8888/?token=8a93c688b03a17b597035daaf9d6b134e1465b04afafd717
 ```
-Open one of the URls in your browser.
-You can then upload a Jupyter notebook which uses crispy as can be found here: [https://github.com/mretegan/crispy-pan-learning](https://github.com/mretegan/crispy-pan-learning).
+Open one of the URLs in your browser.
+You can then upload a Jupyter notebook to test if it runs.
+You finde one which uses Crispy here: [https://github.com/mretegan/crispy-pan-learning](https://github.com/mretegan/crispy-pan-learning).

 4. To build your own container you can copy our simplest dockerfile and edit to add your own python modules or software.
 Use `RUN` before a git/pip/bash command.